Trip Report 9-8-13

 I did meet some customers with whom I'd only had on-line interaction, met some new customers, and met some Japanese anglers - one of whom fishes with a tenkara rod in addition to some very nice fiberglass fly rods.
 He seemed surprised that I had a selection of Nissin rods, thinking perhaps that although the name is well known in Japan it wouldn't be known here.

-Still, even in the Beaverkill there are features that a tenkara angler can take advantage of.
-The photo below shows a spot that to me at least just screams fish.
+Still, even in the Beaverkill there are features that a tenkara angler would target.
+The photo below shows a spot that, to me at least, just screams fish.
 The bulk of the river is behind me and out of view.
-Here there is deep water along a fairly steep bank, just downstream of a very shallow rocky riffle, with a large overhanging tree providing shade and protection from ospreys (and most fly casters).
+Here there is deep water along a fairly steep bank, just downstream of a very shallow rocky riffle, with a large overhanging tree providing shade and protection from ospreys (and from most people casting flies).

 Beaverkill River

-I gave a presentation to a Trout Unlimited chapter earlier this week, and I must have told them a dozen times to keep the rod tip high - keeps the line off the water, improves drifts, aids hook sets, protects tippets, and on and on.
+I gave a presentation to a Trout Unlimited chapter earlier this week, and I must have told them a dozen times to keep the rod tip high.
+It keeps the line off the water, improves drifts, aids hook sets, protects tippets, and on and on.
 Well, I suppose there are a few cases where you do not want to keep your rod tip high.
 One is if it is windy and you want to anchor your line in the water so it doesn't act like a sail.
-One is to allow your line (and fly) to sink deeper if for some reason you object to the much more practical use of a weighted fly.
-Another, illustrated below, is when you need to fish under a low tree.
+One is to allow your line (and fly) to sink deeper.
+Another, below, is when you need to fish under a low tree.

 Fishing with low rod tip (under low tree branches) and hi-vis line

 In this shot, not just the Yamatoyo line, but the rod tip itself was under the branches.
-I could have fished the lie from further away with a longer line, but the current flowing over the rocks at the bottom of the photo was flowing in one direction and the current in the deeper water was flowing in a different direction.
+I could have fished the lie from further away with a longer line, but the current flowing over the rocks at the bottom of the photo was flowing upstream and the current in the deeper water was flowing downstream.
 Keeping my line off the water, in this case the water flowing over the rocks, required a shorter line (often the case) and a low rod tip (rarely the case).

 Angler holding brown trout